The Committed Roc

 2018: MBF celebrates its 10th anniversary, while the tracks regain their natural appearance, with less and less litter and more and more people using the collection areas.

-2019: A fourth collection area will be set up this year to give absent-minded riders yet another opportunity to drop off their waste in a sector identified as problematic by the Green Brigades.
+2019: A fourth collection area was set up to give absent-minded riders yet another opportunity to drop off their waste in a sector identified as problematic by the Green Brigades.

 MBF would like to thank the Roc d'Azur for its staunch support and its contribution to finding new solutions for a multitude of mountain bikers who are not always environmentally responsible!